LightningCreations/lclib/doc/PolymorphicWrapper.md

 12. Move Assignment Operator.
 Same as `swap(*this,rhs); return *this;`
 13. Deleted Copy Assignment Operator.
 14. Move Assign from Derived Polymorphic Wrapper.
 Effectively the same as `return *this=PolymorphicWrapper{rhs};`.

+#### Over Aligned Types ####

+For the Constructors that have a template parameter `U`, if `U` is an over-aligned type, then calling the constructor for that type is conditionally-supported.

+For any constructor that has a template parameter `U`, if any alignment requirements are not met for the type `U`, the behavior of a program that calls that constructor for that type `U` is undefined.

+Support of over-aligned types may be limited, even if provided.
+For example, there may be a hard, maximum alignment limit.

 #### Noexcept Specification ####